-Products: RTP, working papers and reports, maps and other visualizations, travel model files, and traffic forecasts.
+Products: Working papers and reports, maps and other visualizations, travel model files, and traffic forecasts.

-Work Element 2250: Multi-Modal Transportation Planning
+Work Element 2250: Safe and Accessible Transportation Options

 Objective: Plan and program bicycle and pedestrian improvements to the regional transportation system, including maintaining a long-range Bicycle Transportation Plan.
 Refine the active transportation component of the RTP and prioritize projects through special studies and track progress in achieving related goals through performance management.
 Also develop the data needed for these planning activities, including maintenance of current bicycle and pedestrian facility geodatabases and networks.